 This will highlight where the biggest inconsistencies within the product are and will help the team to pick the most important and most used elements and components of the product.
 It also serves your customers and makes their lives easier.

 When you create a consistent experience you reduce the cognitive load that exists when the user switches from a mobile product to its desktop version.

 When a team designs something it is to serve the user.
 As a young designer, I thought the user was only the customer buying the product.
 But in this case, it’s also the people within the organization.

 Indeed, you might also work on internal products, that are used by different product teams within the company, in order to serve the customer.

 When you build a design system, you will speed up the design process while also building links amongst teams.

 The more people are on the same page, the fastest the process is.

-What are the key steps and benefits to building a design system?
+What are the key steps and benefits of building a design system?

-Unlike the visual audit you’ve already conducted (which looked at the visual qualities of your design elements), this step in the process looks at the actual components of your UI.
+Unlike the visual audit you’ve already conducted (which looked at the visual qualities of your design elements), this step in the process looks at the actual components of your user interface (UI).